 You are responsible for making your own travel arrangements in consultation with the team chair and in alignment with the ABET Travel Policy.
-Travel arrangements should be made as soon as the team chair communicates visit details, including overall schedule, hotel accommodations, and transportation arrangements to and from the airport.
+Travel arrangements should be made as soon as the team chair communicates visit details, including the overall schedule, hotel accommodations, and transportation arrangements to and from the airport.
 All reasonable attempts should be made to minimize travel costs.
-All travel must follow the ABET Travel Policy to be reimbursed (Travel Policy and Procedures Manual).
-NOTE: ABET volunteers are strongly encouraged to use ABET's travel agent.
+All travel must follow the ABET Travel Policy to be reimbursed (Travel Policy and Procedure Manual).
+ABET volunteers should use ABET's travel agent.